© Mohawk College Pollinator Garden Planting

 Primary, secondary and post-secondary schools are going wild with WWF-Canada!

 From coast to coast to coast, Canada is bursting with natural riches, diverse species and varied ecosystems that sustain us and provide benefits essential for a healthy life.
 To show our appreciation, let’s take care of nature so it can continue taking care of us.
-Every fall, students and educators can apply for a grant to kick-start school and campus projects that help nature thrive.
+Every fall, WWF-Canada invites students, faculty, staff and educators to share their best ideas that will help nature thrive.

 © Sarah Patterson Primary school students learning about gardening